AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Literature/Ambient_Pressure_and_Gas_Solubility.md

 #### Summary of Information
 As pressure increases up to the critical pressure, bubble size decreases.
 #### Application to Research
 In order to increase the size of the bubbles so they are large enough to float to the surface of the water, we need to decrease the pressure.

+##Source 5: The effect of height on pressure

+####Citation
+Hodanbosi, C. (n.d.).
+Fluids Pressure and Depth.
+Retrieved from https://www.grc.nasa.gov/www/k-12/WindTunnel/Activities/fluid_pressure.html

+####Summary of information
+$$ P = r * g * h ##

+Key:
+r (rho): the density of the fluid
+g: the acceleration of gravity
+h: the height of the fluid above the object